 The British Society for the History of Science is delighted to announce our first digital conference, using the social media platform Twitter.
-This one-day conference, on the theme of global and international histories of STEM, is a great chance to get creative!
+This one-day conference on the theme of Global and International Histories of STEM will take place one Wednesday 12th February 2020, and is a great chance to get creative!

-Embracing the novel ‘presentation’ style with this new platform, we encourage potential speakers to submit your abstract in the form of a ‘Tweet’.
-With a maximum of 280 characters, you may include in your abstract ‘Tweet’: hashtags, tagged accounts (i.e. @accountname) emojis and one image.
+We encourage potential speakers to submit an abstract in the form of a Tweet.
+With a maximum of 280 characters, you may include in your abstract Tweet: hashtags, tagged accounts (e.g. @accountname), emojis and one image.

 This conference has been inspired by the Underpinnings Museum Twitter Conference #UPMTC, organised by Lorraine Smith.
 You can find out more about their conference: https://underpinningsmuseum.com/archive-twitter-conference-12-01-18/